mousepawmedia/devdocs/source/serverconfig/mpmdev.rst

 managed by ``systemctl``.

 SOURCE: `Securing a docker registry behind Apache <https://lathonez.com/2016/docker-registry-apache-letsencrypt/>`_

 SOURCE: `registry: s3 storage (GitHub) <https://github.com/docker/compose/issues/1557>`_

+SOURCE: `How to Configure Nextcloud to use Object Storage -- Create a New Linode Object Storage External Storage Mount (Linode) <https://www.linode.com/docs/guides/how-to-configure-nextcloud-to-use-linode-object-storage-as-an-external-storage-mount/#create-a-new-linode-object-storage-external-storage-mount>`_

+SOURCE: `How to set up a Docker Registry with a Swarm S3 storage target (Confluence) <https://caringo.atlassian.net/wiki/spaces/KB/pages/718110780/How+to+set+up+a+Docker+Registry+with+a+Swarm+S3+storage+target>`_

 Setting Up Docker Login with Pass
 -----------------------------------